mcci-catena/mcci-catena-provision/README.md

 1. You need to chose a directory for this script and supporting materials.
 If you use `git clone`, you'll specify the target directory; if you download the zip file from git, then you'll need to choose a place to unpack the files.

-2. Set TTN cli path as environment variable `TTNLWCLI`
+2. Set TTN cli path as environment variable `TTNLWCLI`.

-3. You'll need to log in to the TTN console from command terminal using `ttn-lw-cli login`
+3. You'll need to generate configuration file for `ttn-lw-cli` from command terminal using the command `ttn-lw-cli use [host]`.
+Then, log in to the TTN console using `ttn-lw-cli login`.

 ### Using `mcci_catena_provision_ttn.py`